Actipro/WPF-Controls/Documentation/topics/editors/editboxes/thicknesseditbox.md

 Small value changes alter the current number component by `1`, which is the default for the [SmallChange](xref:@ActiproUIRoot.Controls.Editors.ThicknessEditBox.SmallChange) property.
 Large value changes alter the current number component by `5`, which is the default for the [LargeChange](xref:@ActiproUIRoot.Controls.Editors.ThicknessEditBox.LargeChange) property.

-The [DefaultValue](xref:@ActiproUIRoot.Controls.Editors.ThicknessEditBox.DefaultValue) property sets the value that will be set when incrementing or decrementing from a null value.
+The [DefaultValue](xref:@ActiproUIRoot.Controls.Editors.ThicknessEditBox.DefaultValue) property sets the value that will be set when incrementing or decrementing from a `null` value.

 ## Rounding Decimal Places

 The [RoundingDecimalPlace](xref:@ActiproUIRoot.Controls.Editors.ThicknessEditBox.RoundingDecimalPlace) property determines the maximum decimal place at which to round floating-point numbers.
-It defaults to `8`, but can be set to any value in the range `0` to `15`.
+It defaults to `8` but can be set to any value in the range `0` to `15`.
 Or set the value to `null` to prevent rounding.

 ## Allowing NaN or Infinity Values

 Text entry of `NaN` (not-a-number) and infinity component values into the edit box is not allowed by default.

-Set the [IsNaNAllowed](xref:@ActiproUIRoot.Controls.Editors.ThicknessEditBox.IsNaNAllowed) property to `true` to allow a `NaN` value to be entered by typing the letter 'n'.
+Set the [IsNaNAllowed](xref:@ActiproUIRoot.Controls.Editors.ThicknessEditBox.IsNaNAllowed) property to `true` to allow a `NaN` value to be entered by typing the letter <kbd>N</kbd>.

-Set the [IsNegativeInfinityAllowed](xref:@ActiproUIRoot.Controls.Editors.ThicknessEditBox.IsNegativeInfinityAllowed) property to `true` to allow a negative infinity value to be entered by typing a negative sign and then the letter 'i'.
+Set the [IsNegativeInfinityAllowed](xref:@ActiproUIRoot.Controls.Editors.ThicknessEditBox.IsNegativeInfinityAllowed) property to `true` to allow a negative infinity value to be entered by typing a negative sign <kbd>-</kbd> and then the letter <kbd>I</kbd>.

-Set the [IsPositiveInfinityAllowed](xref:@ActiproUIRoot.Controls.Editors.ThicknessEditBox.IsPositiveInfinityAllowed) property to `true` to allow a positive infinity value to be entered by typing the letter 'i'.
+Set the [IsPositiveInfinityAllowed](xref:@ActiproUIRoot.Controls.Editors.ThicknessEditBox.IsPositiveInfinityAllowed) property to `true` to allow a positive infinity value to be entered by typing the letter <kbd>I</kbd>.

 ## Sample XAML